-Hello, I’m Heather Leonard and this blog chronicles my transformation from secondary education into the world of archaeology and, specifically, funerary archaeology and osteoarchaeology.
+Hello, I’m Heather Leonard and this blog chronicles my transformation from secondary education into the world of archaeology and, specifically, funerary and mortuary archaeology.
 Why “A Bone to Pick?”
 I thought it would be interesting to keep a record of my adventures changing to the career I “picked” and this blog discusses the challenges and discoveries I will make during this transition.
 I will be picking over a lot of bones in the next few years!

-Join me as I make my way through various anthropology and archaeology classes, attend field schools around the world, and discuss the challenges of changing careers while managing a full time day job and raising a family.
+Join me as I make my way through various anthropology and archaeology classes, attend field schools around the world, and discuss the challenges of changing careers while managing a full-time day job and raising a family.